Follow this easy step-by-step guide to learn how to use DXF files in Silhouette Studio.

 Creating a Compound Path

-If you are cutting the design in one layer then select all elements of the design using the “Select” tool (looks like a mouse cursor located on the top left corner of the Silhouette Studio).
+If you are cutting the design in one layer, select all design elements using the “Select” tool (it looks like a mouse cursor located on the top left corner of the Silhouette Studio).

-Once the “Select” tool is selected hold your left-mouse-button at the corner of the design and select all elements.
-Alternatively, you can press the “Ctrl/Cmd + A” buttons of your keyboard.
+Once the “Select” tool is selected, hold your left mouse button at the corner of the design and select all elements.
+Alternatively, you can press the “Ctrl/Cmd + A” buttons on your keyboard.

 Now right-click with your mouse on the design and select the “Make Compound Path” option.
 This will weld all elements of the design together and create a compound path.

 To fill color to the design, click on the “Fill Panel” icon located on the right side of the Silhouette Studio.
-“Fill” panel opens, select a color under the “Fill color” section.
+The “Fill” panel opens; select a color under the “Fill color” section.

 Creating Multiple Compound Paths

-If you are planning to cut the design in multiple layers, we need to create multiple paths from our imported design.
+If you plan to cut the design into multiple layers, we need to create multiple paths from our imported design.

 For example, in this tutorial, I am using the Mama Needs Wine design.
 Let’s say we want the words and the wine glass silhouette separately.

-To do that, from the design we select the words – “Mama Needs Wine” using “Select” tool and by holding “Shift” key of your keyboard.
+To do that, from the design, we select the words – “Mama Needs Wine” using the “Select” tool and by holding the “Shift” key of your keyboard.
 Then click on the elements you want to group.